Conversation Partners Program

 How does it work?

 Current American students volunteer to meet with an ESL Bridge Program student once each week while classes are in session.
 Your goal is to talk about whatever interests you — it could be music, movies, your family, your hobbies, or even the weather.
 Some partners enjoy playing card games or board games together.
 No matter what you talk about, every hour you spend with your partner will help you to improve your speaking, listening, and pronunciation skills.
 You might even make a new friendship that will last for many years to come.

-ESL Bridge program students who want to join the Conversation Partners program should send their name, email address, and phone number to Mrs. Marcia Gottschall.
+ESL Bridge program students who want to join the Conversation Partners program should send their name, email address, and phone number to Kym Taylor.
 Are you a current or accepted student who is ready to join right now?
-Email Marcia to let her know!
+Email Kym to let her know!

 If you would like more information about the ESL Bridge Program, please contact: